Don't miss "The Endless Summer Episode" on September 24!

-Seersucker Live is a literary reading series based in Savannah, GA that celebrates literature without taking it too seriously.
+Seersucker Live is a nonprofit literary reading series based in Savannah, GA that celebrates literature without taking it too seriously.
 Sign up for our newsletter and follow us on Facebook and Instagram to be the first to get invites to happy hours, live shows, and other events.

 Check out this article in Savannah Magazine to hear all about how Seersucker is "no typical literary reading."